snj33v/libpod/docs/source/markdown/podman-run.1.md

 are resolved relative to the directory Podman is run in.
 Any source that does not begin with a `.` or `/` it will be treated as the name of a named volume.
 If a volume with that name does not exist, it will be created.
-Volumes created with names are not anonymous and are not removed by `--rm` and `podman rm --volumes`.
+Volumes created with names are not anonymous.
+They are not removed by the `--rm` option and the `podman rm --volumes` command.

 You can specify multiple  **-v** options to mount one or more volumes into a container.

+  `Write Protected Volume Mounts`

 You can add `:ro` or `:rw` suffix to a volume to mount it  read-only or read-write mode, respectively.
 By default, the volumes are mounted read-write.
 See examples.

+  `Labeling Volume Mounts`

 Labeling systems like SELinux require that proper labels are placed on volume content mounted into a container.
 Without a label, the security system might